ChronoAero/ChronoAero/README.md

 ## I'm a high school student and simply a ~~hacker~~ programmer, who kept trying to learn 👾

+- 🌱 I’m currently learning everything 🤣
+- ⚡ Hobbies: Umm...
+Is studying a hobby?
+I enjoy it...
+Ok, well at least I also like drawing arts, currently trying to learn a bit of digital art (shoot, still suck at it though)

 ## Language and tools

 #### Most of my works revolve around: